skottydeveloper/Java/README.md

 This repository is a portfolio of code for the Java programming language.
 It consists of projects I have completed, during uni and in my own time - while learning Java.

 ## Mini Projects
 Consists of basic, miniature projects that demonstrate my knowledge in each feature of the Java programming language.
 For example, one project will demonstrate the application of knowledge in arrays and arraylists, while another will demonstrate the application of knowledge in switch statements.

+## Exercises
+Consists of exercises that demonstrate my knowledge in each feature of the Java programming language.

 ## Notable Projects
 ### SFX Application